elibroftw/blog.elijahlopez.ca/content/posts/corruption-in-canada.md

   - canada
   - opinion
   - politics
+summary: "Exploring examples of perceived corruption in Canada, including government expenses, conflicts of interest, inter-provincial trade issues, and critiques of government spending and contracts."
 ---

 Just a list of topics and links that show how corrupt Canada can be at times.